SheCodesTulsa/resources/Meetup/README.md

 # Meeting Series
 When making an edit to the monthly meetup series, save information specific to a month's meetup before editing the series.
-Modifying the series will
+Modifying the series will wipe out any specific information on that and future months.

 # Meetups
 ## Monthly Meetups